CV Hub

 • URL-based theme switching with shareable state

-• Fully automated CI/CD pipeline using GitHub Actions
+• Fully automated CI/CD pipeline using GitHub Actions with Telegram alerts

 • Dynamic environment-aware configuration (siteUrl from GITHUB_REPOSITORY)